Downfall (2004 film): Plot

-The Soviets continue their advance, Berlin's supplies run low, and German morale plummets.
-Hitler hopes that the 12th Army, led by Lieutenant General Walther Wenck, will save Berlin.
-After midnight, Hitler dictates his last will and testament to Junge, before officially marrying Eva.
-The following morning, Hitler learns that the 12th Army is unable to relieve Berlin.
-Refusing surrender, Hitler plans his death.
-He administers poison to his dog Blondi, bids farewell to the bunker staff, and commits suicide with Eva.
-The two are crudely cremated with petrol in a ditch in the Chancellery garden.
+As conditions worsen in Berlin, Hitler hopes Wenck's 12th Army will turn the tide.
+Hitler dictates his last will and testament to Junge before marrying Eva in an early morning ceremony.
+When Hitler learns that the 12th Army is unable to save Berlin, Hitler plans his suicide, testing poison on his dog Blondi.
+After bidding farewell to his staff, and refusing a final plea by Frau Goebbels to escape, he commits suicide with Eva.
+The couple is cremated in the Chancellery garden.